mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to move to previous/next editor, even across panes
     * ctrl-left/right (same in macOS)

+## Stack Traces

+* in macOS, cmd-clicking a stack trace line number in a terminal (integrated or not) opens the source in VS Code
+  * How does it do this?
+  * Is there an equivalent in Windows?

+## Status Bar

+* single-line section at bottom that displays status information
+* can toggle display with the "Toggle Status Bar Visibility" command
+  * I mapped this to ctrl-T (cmd-T).

 ## Tab Navigation

 * to navigate to tabs to the right - "Open Next Editor",